acato-plugins/branded-social-images/readme.txt

 These open graph images can either be auto-generated for the entire site or you have the option to overrule this per page/post.
 # Works with every (public) post-type in WordPress!
 # Also tested with WOOCommerce.
 # The version 2.0.0 branch even supports taxonomies, so you can brand your category and tag pages as well!
-Check it out on [GitHub](https://github.com/acato-plugins/branded-social-images "Branded Social Images on GitHub")

 == Installation ==